-The University of Alabama in Huntsville is a public coeducational, state-supported research university and is classified as a 'higher' research institution by the Carnegie Foundation for the Advancement of Teaching, placing it among a select group of public universities in America.
-UAH has five research programs ranked in the top 25 in the nation, according to the National Science Foundation, including 5th in the United States in aeronautical and astronautical engineering.
+The University of Alabama in Huntsville is a public coeducational, state-supported research university and is classified as a 'high' research institution by the Carnegie Foundation for the Advancement of Teaching, placing it among a select group of public universities in America.
+UAH has five research programs ranked in the top 25 in the nation, according to the National Science Foundation, including 5th in the United States in aerospace engineering.
 UAH is 11th in the nation in NASA-sponsored research and 28th in the nation in DOD research.

-The University offers 87 degree-granting programs that meet the highest standards of excellence, including 41 bachelor's degree programs, 30 master's degree programs, and 16 doctoral programs through its nine colleges: Arts, Humanities and Social Sciences; Business; Education; Engineering; Graduate Studies; Honors; Nursing; Professional and Continuing Studies; and Science.
+The University offers 88 degree-granting programs that meet the highest standards of excellence, including 41 bachelor's degree programs, 31 master's degree programs, and 16 doctoral programs through its nine colleges: Arts, Humanities and Social Sciences; Business; Education; Engineering; Graduate School; Honors; Nursing; Professional Studies; and Science.